New Zealand suicides highest since records began

 Mental health experts have called for urgent action on suicide as New Zealand hits its highest level of suicide deaths since records began.

-There were 685 suicides in the year to June 30 - up 17 on last year.
+There were 685 suicides in the year to June 30 - up 17 on last year, when there were 668 suicides.

 The suicide rate is at its highest since provisional statistics were first recorded for the 2007/08 year.
 The rate has been steadily increasing following a dip in 2013/14.